paulopimenta6/ph_codes/R/elsa/img/README.md

 | Wave 2 | 5061 | 193    | 48   |
 | Wave 3 | 5061 | 195    | 47   |

-**-Result:** The analysis indicates that total cholesterol levels exhibit significant variations across the three waves, as evidenced by the Friedman test and supported by the post-hoc comparisons.
+**Result:** The analysis indicates that total cholesterol levels exhibit significant variations across the three waves, as evidenced by the Friedman test and supported by the post-hoc comparisons.
 The data does not follow a normal distribution, suggesting that non-parametric tests are appropriate for this analysis.
 Outliers are present in the dataset, which could impact the overall trends and should be considered in any further analyses or interpretations.

 <p align="center">
   <img src="./estat_nao_param/colesterol/colesterolTotal_friendman.png" width="500">